Home Birth vs Hospital Birth

 You need to know what to do in either situation.

-What is the simple differences between a hospital birth vs a homebirth?
+What are the simple differences between a hospital birth vs a homebirth?

 Well, it’s obvious.
 You’re in your own home at a home birth.
 Your hospital either is inviting or one of ‘those’ institutions.